 The official currency is the Bulgarian lev (the plural is leva).
 It is abbreviated to lv.

 Language and Alphabet

 Bulgarian is a Slavic language and uses the Cyrillic script.

 220 volts, 50 hertz

 The climate is modified continental with certain Mediterranean influences.
 The average temperature in April is 11°C/52°F

 Tourist Information Office

-The New Skopje City Map is widely available at various newsagents and some hotels
+A city map is widely available at various newsagents and hotels.